Ladence/md5_response_hasher/README.md

 # md5_response_hasher

+## Summary

-cli utility to hash responses for HTTP requests using MD5
+This repo contains code for CLI utility to hash responses from HTTP requests for provided URLs

+## Build

+This repo supports Makefile which is used for building and testing